 If you don’t hear back in a few days, don’t be afraid to follow up.
 Most of us are guilty of opening a text and forgetting to respond at least once, so don’t assume silence means you are being ignored.

-4. Nix emojis.
+4. Nix emojis

 Adding emojis is a great way to lighten the mood when texting with friends, but keep those smiley faces out of professional texts.
-Emojis often have multiple interpretations and might misrepresent the mood you want to convey.